Management of the Wild Salmon Fishery 2016

-However, in brief these regulations as they currently stand are as follows.
+However, these regulations as they stand for 2016 can be summarised, as follows.

 All anglers must hold a current rod licence valid for the period of time they intend to fish.
-Anglers can obtain their licence from Inland Fisheries Ireland, any rod licence distributor, or online.
+Anglers can obtain their licence from Inland Fisheries Ireland, any rod licence distributor, or online at this page.
 On payment of the rod licence fee, the angler will be given the following.

 The relevant rod licence.